martineng/blockchain/README.md

-## A Simple Blockchain written in Javascript using Node.js
+# Blockchain

-The pupose of me starting this project is to demonstrate the implementation of Blockchain technology and to help the community understand this revolutionary tech in a practicle way.
+This project is written in Node.js to demonstrate the basic concept and implementation of Blockchain technology.
+Ideally to help the community to understand this revolutionary tech in a more practical approch.

+You can contact me via [me@martineng.info](me@martineng.info) or [my Linkedin](https://linkedin.com/in/martineng-info/).

-## This Blockchain application currently has the ability to:
+## This Blockchain application demonstrate the ability to:
 1. Perform a proof of work to secure the blockchain <br />
 2. Create new blocks through a mining process <br />
 3. Create new, immutable transactions <br />